HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_or_upgrade_compute_nodes.md

 ## Prerequisites for Mellanox-based system installation

 1. Identify the target OS distribution, and distribution version for all compute targets in the cluster.
-Use this information to select the appropriate Mellanox OFED (MOFED) tar file to be used for install from the URL listed in the [External Vendor Software](install_metal.md#external-vendor-software) table above.
+Use this information to select the appropriate Mellanox OFED (MOFED) tar file to be used for install from the URL listed in the [External Vendor Software](compute_install_prereqs.md#external-vendor-software) table.
 The filename typically follows this pattern: `MLNX_OFED_LINUX-<version>-<OS distro>-<arch>.tgz`.

    For example, the `MLNX_OFED_LINUX-5.6-2.0.9.0-sles15sp4-x86_64.tgz` tar file would be used to install MOFED v5.6-2.0.9.0 stack on a SLES 15 SP4 x86_64 host or host OS image.

 2. Download and unzip the MOFED tarball.

-3. Install the Mellanox OFED distribution using the recommended version provided by the [External Vendor Software](#external-vendor-software) table.
+3. Install the Mellanox OFED distribution using the recommended version provided by the [External Vendor Software](compute_install_prereqs.md#external-vendor-software) table.

    - For installs: create a `/mellanox` directory in the `/opt/clmgr/repos/other/mellanox` directory and move the MOFED items there.